 Mobile Devices at MIT

 You can learn more about mobile phone support and using mobile devices at MIT on the Mobile at MIT site.
 IS&T currently supports Apple iPhone, Blackberry, and Windows Mobile.
-For any questions about any of these devices contact the IS&T Help Desk.
+For any questions about any of these devices contact the Service Desk.